Blossoms (band): Early work

-Upon Salt joining the band, they gained a rehearsal space, his grandfather's scaffolding yard which proved ideal as they were able to use it without paying for the time.
-The scaffolding yard is the location featured on the cover of their debut album.
+Upon Salt joining the band, they gained a rehearsal space, his grandfather's scaffolding yard, which they could use without paying for the time.
+The yard is depicted on the cover of their debut album.
 The band take their name from The Blossoms public house at the corner of Bramhall Lane and Buxton Road in Stockport.
 Donovan heard both Ogden and Salt mention how apt Blossoms was as a band name on separate occasions, leading to the naming of the band as Blossoms.
 They have since played shows at The Blossoms.

 In January 2014, the band released their first single, "You Pulled a Gun on Me", and on 14 January 2014 they released a video for the song.
 The video was self-produced with a small budget of £60.
 "You Pulled a Gun on Me" was recorded at Eve Studios in Stockport.
 In Spring 2014, Blossoms were signed to Skeleton Key Records (owned by James Skelly of The Coral).
 From March through to August 2014, Blossoms embarked upon their first UK tour to promote the Bloom EP though they only played weekend shows due to all members of the band still holding full-time jobs, other than Dewhurst who was only 16 and still in full-time education.
 They got their first write up on the Louder Than War music website, played their first festival (Tramlines in Sheffield at Yellow Arch Studios) and opened for James at Castlefield Bowl to 8,000 people, on 11 July 2014, which they described as a turning point in the band's future.
-Skelly produced their first official single "Blow", released 26 August 2014, the video being shot at the scaffolding yard that was still being used as a rehearsal space.
+Skelly produced their first official single "Blow", released 26 August 2014, the video being shot at the scaffolding yard still being used as a rehearsal space.